1Bitsy/1bitsy-examples/README.md

     make fancyblink.bin
     sudo dfu-util -d 0483:df11 -c 1 -a 0 -s 0x08000000:leave -D fancyblink.bin

-For this to work you will need dfu-util V0.8 or newer!
+For this to work you will need dfu-util V0.8 or newer.

 ## Reuse